 Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

-Do you feel completely without motivation, or are searching desperately for meaning in life?
+Do you feel completely without motivation, or are searching desperately for meaning in life and its purpose?

 I know exactly how you feel.

 I have been in this “depressive state” myself in the past, and as a life coach, I have helped a lot of clients telling me exactly that.

 Thankfully, I was able to help them all out of this darkness.